nambatu/whatsapp-liveticker-bot/README.md

     Stops the currently running or scheduled ticker for that group.

   * **`!reset`**
     Immediately stops the ticker, cancels any scheduled tasks, and **deletes all game data** for the group.
-This is necessary before you can start a new ticker in the same group.
+This is useful for debugging and fixing the bot if it has any problems

 -----